rogerogers/rogerogers/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Golang, Python
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Zero trust
-- 🤔 I’m looking for help with Rust
+- 🤔 I’m looking for help with Zero trust
 - 💬 Ask me about VIM, Golang, Python, Linux, Distributed System, Microservices, SRE
 - 😄 Pronouns: rogers
 - ⚡ Fun fact: linux and vim are productive forces